 Today’s reading from Divine Intimacy is titled, “Humility.”
-And just when I think I’ve read pretty much everything about humility (humble much?) but just don’t always put it into practice, I learn something new.
+And just when I think I’ve read pretty much everything about humility (humble much, LOL?) but just don’t always put it into practice, I learn something new.

 Quickly speaking of humility, have you read the classic, Humility of Heart?
 How about Know Thyself?
 Or the fairly recent book by Fr, Jacques Philippe, The Eight Doors of the Kingdom: Meditations on the Beatitudes?

-Back to our reflection on humility and my revelation above that proves my lack of humility.
+Back to our Lent reflection on humility and my revelation above that proves my lack of humility.
 You know what I’m talking about right?
-Sometimes I think, how many books and quotes can a person (me) read about humility?
-Over and over the same things about humility said in a different way by a different author in a different context and it all still boils down to being humble–said with a profound eye-roll.
+Sometimes I think, how many books and quotes can a person (pointing at my own self right now) read about humility?
+Over and over the same things about humility, said in a different way, by a different author, in a different context, and it all still boils down to being humble–said with a profound and possibly prideful eye-roll.

-That sentence alone, out of everything ever written here on The Littlest Way, should make you feel good about yourself.
-Before we move on though and in the same vein, do you know there’s a such thing as a false sense of humility?
+That last sentence above though; out of everything ever written here on The Littlest Way, should make you feel good about yourself.
+Before we move on though and in the same vein, do you know there’s such a thing as a false sense of humility?
 This is a sense of self-loathing resulting from being compared or comparing oneself to others.
 It can also come across as the “Oh yeah…” syndrome.

 You know the “Oh yeah…” syndrome.
 It usually happens in a group when one person complains or degrades themselves or their life.
 Before you know it, everyone is jumping in with their own, “Oh yeah, Well I’m so (blank) that…” It almost becomes a competition to see who can be worse than the others!

 But back to true humility and enough about my lack of humility.
-See, I’ve always considered humility this void–this lack of…I thought the truly humble person was empty of or at least striving to be empty of all faults, sin, and vice, which is true; I just never connected the next thought…filling the void.
+See, I’ve always considered humility this void–this lack of…I thought the truly humble person was empty of or at least striving to be empty of all faults, sin, and vice, which is true; I just never made the connection the next thought…filling the void.

 Humility deepens the soul’s capacity to receive the fullness of divine gifts.